-During calendar year 2018 ResMed continued a partnership with a third-party consultant and industry specialist, to enhance our conflict minerals program.
+During calendar year 2020 ResMed continued a partnership with a third-party consultant and industry specialist to assist in carrying out our conflict minerals program.
 We contacted in-scope suppliers to explain ResMed's use of a third-party consultant to act on our behalf, collecting and analyzing 3TG information.
 We believe that working with an industry specialist allows for more efficient and accurate data gathering, provides an industry standard approach, and gives ResMed the ability to review supplier responses against an existing database of information.

 We began our reasonable country of origin inquiry by contacting suppliers who sold us components or subassemblies that contained or that we determined may have contained necessary 3TG.
 We offered our suppliers two options for submitting the required information, either by uploading the Electronic Industry Citizenship Coalition-Global e-Sustainability Initiative conflict minerals reporting template, or by submitting an online survey version of this template directly to our third-party consultant.
-Our calendar year 2018 response rate was 100%.
+Our calendar year 2020 response rate was 97%, up from 84% in calendar year 2019.

-As a result of our reasonable country of origin inquiry, we were unable to verify whether any of the necessary 3TG in products we manufactured or contracted for manufacture originated from one of the covered countries and are not from recycled or scrap sources.
-Based on a review of our products and our reasonable country of origin inquiry, we have concluded in good faith that certain products of ours may contain one or more 3TG that are necessary to their functionality or production.
-Also based on that review, we are unable to determine whether our products contain 3TG that originated in the Democratic Republic of the Congo or adjoining countries.
-Therefore, we elected to conduct due diligence on the source and chain of custody of the necessary 3TG in our products.
+Based on a review of our products and our reasonable country of origin inquiry, we have concluded in good faith that certain products of ours contain one or more 3TG that are necessary to their functionality or production.
+We elected to conduct due diligence on the source and chain of custody of the necessary 3TG in our products.